Get credit help at The Truth About Credit Cards.com!

 In recent weeks and months, Countrywide, Wachovia, and Washington Mutual have all dropped the controversial negative amortization loan as defaults continue to surge and home prices keep slipping.

-Not so long ago, former Countrywide CEO Angelo Mozilo defended the option arm before the Committee on Oversight and Government Reform, claiming that it helped borrowers better manage their finances and deal with rising interest rates.
+Not so long ago, former Countrywide CEO Angelo Mozilo defended the option arm before the Committee on Oversight and Government Reform, claiming that it helped borrowers better manage their finances and deal with rising mortgage rates.

-As of December 31, Countrywide held $28.42 billion of such loans, with 5.4 percent percent 90 days or more overdue and 71 percent of borrowers making the minimum payment.
+As of December 31, Countrywide held $28.42 billion of such loans, with 5.4 percent percent 90 days or more overdue and 71 percent of borrowers making the minimum mortgage payment.

 Shares of Downey Financial Corp. fell 11 cents, or 5.07%, to close the day at just $2.06, well below their 52-week high of $65.81.